-Developers proposing projects within Minnesota Housing's jurisdiction should be aware of the information contained in Chapter 7 of the state of Minnesota Housing Tax Credit Qualified Allocation Plan (QAP).
-An explanation of the award process for 4% housing tax credits associated with projects financed with tax-exempt volume limited bonds can be found in the QAP and in Minnesota Housing's Housing Tax Credit (HTC) Procedural Manual.
+Developers proposing projects within Minnesota Housing's jurisdiction should be aware of the information contained in Chapter 7 of the state of Minnesota HTC Qualified Allocation Plan (QAP).
+An explanation of the award process for 4%HTCs associated with projects financed with tax-exempt volume limited bonds can be found in the QAP.
 Developers of projects outside of Minnesota Housing's jurisdiction should be aware of the information published in the applicable suballocator's QAP.